sochara-org/community-health-ai/README.md

 Processes a query by extracting important words, generating embeddings, performing a multi-stage search, and retrieving descriptions for the top PDF files.
 Returns the most relevant contexts, filenames, and descriptions.

 ### search_query.py

+This file contains the main Flask application for the chat interface.

+#### Key Components:

- **Imports**
+1. **Imports**
- Brings in necessary modules and functions for the application.
+   - Imports necessary modules and functions, including Flask and custom functions.

- **Flask app initialization**
+2. **Flask App Initialization**
- Creates the Flask application instance.
+   - Creates the Flask application instance.

- **Logging setup**
- Configures basic logging for the application.

- **Warning suppression**
+3. **Logging and Warning Configuration**
- Ignores specific deprecation warnings.
+   - Sets up basic logging and suppresses specific deprecation warnings.

- **Conversation history**
+4. **Conversation History**
- Initializes an empty list to store chat history.
+   - Initializes an empty list to store the chat history.

- **Main route ('/') handler**
+5. **Main Route ('/')**
- Processes GET and POST requests for the main chat interface.
+   - Handles both GET and POST requests for the main chat interface.

- **Query processing**
+   - POST request processing:
+     - Retrieves the user's query.
- Calls functions to process user queries and retrieve responses.
+     - Calls `process_query_clickhouse_pdf` to get responses and PDF information.

- **Response formatting**
- Structures the bot's reply, PDF URLs, and descriptions.
+     - Formats the response with bot reply, PDF URLs, and descriptions.

- **Conversation history update**
- Adds the latest interaction to the history.
+     - Updates the conversation history.

- **Template rendering**
- Returns the rendered HTML for the chat interface.

- **About route ('/about') handler**
+   - GET request:
+     - Renders the main chat interface template.

+6. **About Route ('/about')**
- Renders the About Us page.
+   - Renders the About Us page.

+7. **Error Handling**
+   - Provides basic error responses for invalid queries or processing errors.

- **Application runner**
+8. **Application Runner**
- Starts the Flask application in debug mode when run directly.
+   - Starts the Flask application in debug mode when the script is run directly.

+#### Key Functions:

+- `index()`: Main route handler for the chat interface.
+- `about()`: Handler for the About page.

+#### Templates Used:

+- `index.html`: Main chat interface template.
+- `about.html`: About page template.

+This script sets up a web application that allows users to interact with a chat interface, process queries, and receive responses along with relevant PDF information.
+It maintains a conversation history and provides a simple About page.

 ### Templates
 ### index.html